Get a free, no obligation personal loan quote with rates as low as 9.99%

 Will selling my car with a loan on it affect my credit?

 If you sell your car and then use the funds to pay off your car loan, it will likely improve your credit.
-However, if you decide to trade-in your car for another one or refinance your car loan, your score may drop slightly when the lender runs a credit check for the new loan.
+However, if you decide to trade in your car for another one or refinance your car loan, your score may drop slightly when the lender runs a credit check for the new loan.

-How do if I have negative equity?
+How do I calculate negative equity?

 Caitlin Wood, BA avatar on Loans Canada